Walk, Run or Roll 2020 – The Power of Connection

 September 8, 2020

-So, here we are…Walk, Run or Roll 2020, Adeo’s first virtual fundraising event, has come to a close, and I am so grateful for the immense support we received from across the country.
+So, here we are…Walk, Run or Roll 2020 – The Power of Connection, Adeo’s first virtual fundraising event, has come to a close, and I am so grateful for the immense support we received from across the country.

 Like every other non-profit organization this year, we had to fundamentally reshape our signature event, hoping that we could still inspire people to sponsor, participate and donate.
 I am elated to report that despite the global pandemic, this year’s event was a huge success on several levels: